COVID-19 (coronavirus) travel advice

 - Protocol in case a guest becomes ill, such as closing the room for cleaning and disinfecting

-Vacation rental websites, too, are upping their game when it comes to cleaning.
-They're highlighting their commitment to following public health guidelines, such as using masks and gloves when cleaning, and building in a waiting period between guests.
+Vacation rentals, too, are upping their game when it comes to cleaning.
+Many are highlighting their commitment to following public health guidelines, such as using masks and gloves when cleaning, and building in a waiting period between guests.

 Once you arrive at your room or rental, disinfect high-touch surfaces, such as doorknobs, light switches, countertops, tables, desks, phones, remote controls and faucets.
 Wash plates, glasses, cups and silverware (other than prewrapped plastic items) before using.